karmazyn/locking/README.md

     ./gradlew build

 # Performance test
 There is a very minimal performance test in the LockerImplTest.
 The test starts 200 concurrent threads that perform operations on the same lock.
-There is no assertions.
+There are no assertions.
 The purpose is to see the execution time.
 The test is excluded from normal build.
-The was run from IDE.
+Test was run from IDE.
 ## Locker version
 execution time 1s 900ms
 ```